 Cathy has been a student of yoga since 1984.
 She began studying and practicing in the Iyengar tradition 15 years ago.
 Cathy was certified with the Yoga Association of Alberta in 2009.
 She has since received her Introductory 1 Certification in 2011 and her Introductory 2 certification in 2013 from the Iyengar Yoga Association of Canada (IYAC).
 Cathy regularly attends workshops and intensives with senior Iyengar teachers.
 She took part in the 2008 Annual IYAC conference with Geeta Iyengar.
 Cathy has also worked as a teacher assistant in the classes at the FYC for women living with breast cancer and continues to assist in classes for students with special needs.

 Frema has been practicing and studying yoga for over 35 years, more than half of that time devoted to Iyengar yoga.
 She is the founder of the FYC and has been teaching for more than 15 years.
 She was certified with the Yoga Association of Alberta (YAA) in 2003 and is certified at the Intermediate Junior 3 level with the Iyengar Yoga Association of Canada (IYAC).
-She attends numerous workshops throughout Canada with Senior international Iyengar yoga (IY) teachers and has studied with Geeta S. Iyengar in Canada and in public classes at the Ramamani Iyengar Memorial Yoga Institute (Iyengar Institute) in Pune, India in 2007, 2010 and 2013.
-She teaches classes from Beginner Level 1 to Level 3 and regularly assists in the Special Needs classes.
+She attends numerous workshops throughout Canada and the US with Senior international Iyengar yoga (IY) teachers.
+She has studied with Geeta S. Iyengar in Canada and has made four trips to study at the Ramamani Iyengar Memorial Yoga Institute (Iyengar Institute) in Pune, India.
+She teaches classes from Beginner Level 1 to Level 3 and assists in the Special Needs classes.

 Anita Cullen has been teaching Iyengar Yoga since 2007 and holds a Intermediate Junior 2 level certificate.
 She has been practicing Iyengar Yoga since 2001 and has attended classes and workshops with Senior and Advanced teachers throughout Canada and the UK.
 In particular, she is very grateful to have studied and trained with Advanced UK teacher Jayne Orton.
 In 2010 and 2013 she visited Pune, India to study with the Iyengars at the Ramamani Iyengar Memorial Yoga Institute (RIMYI) and has attended conventions with both Geeta and Abhijata Iyengar in Canada and England.
 Anita is passionate about teaching yoga and feels privileged to pass on her knowledge of this vast and wonderful subject to students of all ages.